 5.1 The GOCE++ Northeast Atlantic MDT model

 As a demonstration of the combined coastal MDT based on the GOCE++ approach the raw and filtered solutions are shown for the Northeast Atlantic coastline (Figure 10).
 The coastal values in the example are based on a combination of the tide gauge and altimetry as described above.
-The figure also show the grid number labelling of the coastal tide gauges along the NW European coast (excluding Britain) used in the following evaluation of the MDT.
 The tide gauges used in this section all lie in the range of numbers 2 to 98 as used in Figures 3 and 4 and described in appendix 1.